The following questions and answers give examples to assist a charity in making decisions about advocacy and political campaigning.

 Yes, provided the advocacy is to promote the charitable purpose of the charity, or the interests of its beneficiaries.

-- A charity that also has the charitable purpose of advancing social or public welfare and delivers services to victims of violence can promote a change to the law which would increase criminal penalties for perpetrators of family violence.
+For example, a charity that also has the charitable purpose of advancing social or public welfare and delivers services to victims of violence can promote a change to the law which would increase criminal penalties for perpetrators of family violence.

 Can a charity carry out activities which advocate a change in government policy or law?

-Yes, as long as the activities are carried out to promote the charitable purpose of the charity.
 However, if the activities explicitly support or endorse a particular political party or candidate, the charity runs the risk of being found to have a disqualifying political purpose.

 For example: